Hiring:

 Sick leave, Payroll Tax and Long service leave component.

-time's base salary range before 9% SGL- e.g. the cost
+base salary range before 9.5% SGL- e.g. the cost range

 Other Considerations: